Phoenix1355/Phoenix1355/README.md

 Hi 👋, I'm Christian.

-I’m a software engineering student, part-time developer, and music enthusiast.
-I’m currently located in Aarhus, Denmark, where I study at Aarhus Univeristy and work as a student developer at [DanskeBank](https://danskebank.dk/) on their mobile banking application, [Mobile Bank](https://apps.apple.com/dk/app/mobilbank-dk-danske-bank/id1133885137).
+I’m a software engineer, tabletop nerd, and music enthusiast.
+I’m currently located in Aarhus, Denmark, where I work full-time at [DanskeBank](https://danskebank.dk/) on their mobile banking application, [Mobile Bank](https://apps.apple.com/dk/app/mobilbank-dk-danske-bank/id1133885137) and I have a master's degree in Software Engineering from Aarhus University.

 Feel free to check out my website at [bohlbro.dk](https://bohlbro.dk)